 The king of Argos, and one of the commanders of the Greek fleet.
 At the start of the play, he is returning victorious from the Trojan War.
-Although he is a well-respected leader, he does… (read full character analysis)
+Although he is a well-respected leader, he does… read analysis of Agamemnon

 The queen of Argos, and its ruler in her husband Agamemnon’s absence.
-She murders Agamemnon to avenge the death of their daughter, Iphigenia, whom Agamemnon sacrificed during the Trojan War to ensure his… (read full character analysis)
+She murders Agamemnon to avenge the death of their daughter, Iphigenia, whom Agamemnon sacrificed during the Trojan War to ensure his… read analysis of Clytemnestra

 The slave Agamemnon has taken back to Argos as his prize for winning the Trojan War.
 She is the daughter of Priam, king of Troy.
-A priestess of Apollo, she has the gift… (read full character analysis)
+A priestess of Apollo, she has the gift… read analysis of Cassandra

 A group of elderly citizens of Argos.
-These men were too old to fight in the Trojan War, but they have vast knowledge of the history of the war, as well as Agamemnon’s family… (read full character analysis)
+These men were too old to fight in the Trojan War, but they have vast knowledge of the history of the war, as well as Agamemnon’s family… read analysis of The Chorus

 A guard at the palace who has been stationed to watch for a signal fire from Troy indicating the end of the war.